emrgnt-cmplxty/fermi/docs/docs/2.develop/testing/integration.md

 2. Simulate errors on callbacks.
 3. Control the time-flow and fast-forward into the future (Rust ready, TS coming soon).

-### Axion Workspaces
+### Fermi Workspaces
-In Axion, integration tests are implemented using a framework called **Workspaces**.
+In Fermi, integration tests are implemented using a framework called **Workspaces**.
 Workspaces comes in two flavors: [🦀 Rust](https://github.com/near/workspaces-rs) and [🌐 Typescript](https://github.com/near/workspaces-js).

 If you used one of our [examples](https://github.com/near-examples/docs-examples) as template, then integration testing using `workspaces-js` is already implemented, and you simply need to run `yarn test:integration` from the project's root folder.

 ---

-## Snippet I: Testing Hello Axion
+## Snippet I: Testing Hello Fermi
-Lets take a look at the test of our [Quickstart Project](../quickstart.md) [👋 Hello Axion](https://github.com/near-examples/hello-near-rs), where we deploy the contract on an account and test it correctly retrieves and sets the greeting.
+Lets take a look at the test of our [Quickstart Project](../quickstart.md) [👋 Hello Fermi](https://github.com/near-examples/hello-near-rs), where we deploy the contract on an account and test it correctly retrieves and sets the greeting.

 <CodeTabs>
   <Language value="🌐 - Typescript" language="ts">